A Bible study with Jeffrey J. Harrison

 1:1: “There was a man in the land of Utz: Job was his name.
 And that man was blameless [or pure, sound, or complete, tam in Hebrew] and upright and fearing Elohim3 and turning away from evil.

-:2: “And there were born to him seven sons and three daughters
+:2: “And there were born to him seven sons and three daughters.

 im at the end) has often been taken by Christians as a hint to the complexity of God expressed in the Christian doctrine of the Tri-unity or Trinity.
-For more on this topic, see the Index category Trinity.
+For more on this topic, see the index category Trinity.

 east in Hebrew), were associated with proverbial wisdom among the Israelites.
 And so to that land the Bible now takes us in the search for wisdom on some of the most perplexing issues facing humanity.

 The name of Job itself has poetic implications.
-As you probably know, names are very important in Hebrew and Biblical tradition, filled with all kinds of meaning and prophetic implications that are usually lacking in our own use and choice of names.
-Job in Hebrew is pronounced "Ee-yove" (with two syllables).
-This can mean, "Where is my Father?", a fitting title to this book, in which Job is constantly calling out for a direct meeting with God.
-But it can also possibly mean "hated" or "despised," which is how Job was seen by his contemporaries because of his suffering.
+As you may know, names are very important in the Bible, filled with personal and prophetic implications that are usually lacking in our own use and choice of names.
+Job in Hebrew is pronounced

 1:4: “And his sons would go and prepare a drinking party at the house of each of them on his birthday.
 And they sent and called their three sisters to eat and drink with them.”

-1:5: “And when they had completed the round of the days of the drinking party, Job sent and consecrated them, and rose early in the morning, and made to ascend whole burnt offerings [oloth in Hebrew] according to the number of them all, for Job said, ‘Perhaps my sons have sinned and
+1:5: “And when they had completed the round of the days of the drinking party, Job sent and consecrated them, and rose early in the morning, and made whole burnt offerings [oloth in Hebrew] to ascend according to the number of them all, for Job said, ‘Perhaps my sons have sinned and

-when they had completed the round of the days of the drinking party."
+when they had completed the round of the days of the drinking party.
 These drinking parties went on for at least a couple of days each.
 In fairness, it must be remembered that feasts of all kinds tended to be long, stretched out affairs in those days.
-People came together by foot or camel from sometimes dozens or even a hundred miles away.
-They weren’t in any big hurry to walk all the way home again.
-Wedding feasts in ancient times could last up to seven days.
-What a party!
+People came together by foot or camel from sometimes dozens or even hundreds of miles away.
+They weren’t in any hurry to walk all the way home again.
+Wedding feasts in ancient times could last up to seven days!

 These regular sacrifices on Job’s part reinforce what the Bible tells us about him in vs. 1: that he was

 The First Divine Council